 - dedicated circuit consumption, or

-Gas offers are only available with single rate tariffs.
+Gas plans are only available with single rate tariffs.

-Most gas offers use tariff blocks.
+Most gas plans use tariff blocks.
 A tariff block is how the retailer charges you for the amount of gas you use.

 This means you pay: